morningspace/oc/docs/tips-and-tricks.md

 ## Tips and Tricks

-### Avoid the passphrase prompt every time on Linux and MacOS
+### Avoid the passphrase prompt every time on MacOS and Linux

 When you generate the public and private key pair using `gpg`, you will be prompted to input a passphrase.
 Usually it is recommended that you should pick a very long passphrase, not just a simple password.
-It should be stronger than any secret you save in the secret store using `gopass`.
+It should be stronger than any secret you save in the secret store.

 However, that makes it annoying as anytime when you read or write the secret store, you will be prompted for the passphrase.